How Much Does a DUI Cost on Car Insurance?

 DWIs Among the Most Expensive “Luxuries?”

 Have an extra $1,700 for insurance?
 If you don’t, you should consider the cost of drinking and driving.
 DUIs and DWIs are among the most expensive actions by drivers.
 Even if they do not kill anyone behind the wheel, there are still incredible consequences.
 Many DWI court cases cost at least $10,000.
 The State of California cracked down hard on drinking and driving.
 It finds the risk to life and property unacceptably high.
 So should everyone.

 Below is an infographic from the site Nerdwallet about the insurance cost of a DUI conviction.
 Costs change by location and circumstance, but there’s a strong correlation.
 Each one adds a significant chunk.
 Also, in some cases, it more than doubles the costs.

-The simplest– and the cheapest way to prevent all of these issues is to simply not drink and drive.
-Furthermore, you make the roads safer and prevent years of legal and fiscal issues for you and your family.
+The simplest– and the cheapest way to prevent all of these issues is not to drink and drive.
+Furthermore, you make the roads safer and avoid years of legal and fiscal problems for you and your family.
 Driving is a privilege, not a right.
 It is your task to keep it.